 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's valuation of the convertible notes, including controls over the development of the assumptions related to the implied discount rate.
-These procedures also included, among others, the involvement of professionals with specialized skill and knowledge to assist in developing an independent estimate of the implied discount rate, and comparison of this independent estimate to management's assumption.
+These procedures included testing the effectiveness of controls relating to the NIH contract, including controls over the determination of the appropriate accounting model, and which grant milestones met the reasonable assurance criteria for recognition.
+These procedures also included, among others (i) reading the executed agreement and correspondence with NIH, (ii) evaluating compliance with the contract requirements, including conditional provisions and NIH termination rights, (iii) evaluating management's accounting analysis, and (iv) evaluating the assumptions associated with recognition of deferred income for milestones determined to be reasonably assured by management.

-/s/PricewaterhouseCoopers LLP
+/s/ PricewaterhouseCoopers LLP

-San Jose, California February 27, 2020
+San Jose, California February 25, 2021